 These are a must for your European travels.
 No countries in Europe will have the same outlets as what we have in the US, so finding a good converter is super important.

 The one we used was awesome!
 Had multiple outlets and usb ports in one, which made charging all of our phones, laptops, portable chargers, etc. a breeze.
 I recommend getting something similar, and have rounded up the best ones for your packing list below.

 We saw SO many unprepared people digging through their bags and having to throw things away at airports because their bags were too heavy.
 Don’t be like them!

 Having a portable luggage scale saved us so much time and heartbreak.
-I am always right at the tipping point when it comes to luggage weight, and I didn’t go over not once the entire trip (we flew 6 times during our trip and I brought home lots of souvenirs).
+I am always right at the tipping point when it comes to luggage weight, and I didn’t go over once the entire trip (we flew 6 times during our trip, and I brought home lots of souvenirs).
 If you plan on checking any bags, you need one of these.

 3. Anti Chaffing Stick

 We went to Europe in the peak of chub rub season, and I was not here for it.
 I wore lots of shorts and dresses, so in order to avoid chaffing, this glide stick was a must.

 After walking between 10 and 15 miles a day, I never had any chaffing or irritation.
 I felt moisturized, comfortable and confident.It was a life saver!